sebastiantoh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-#### Use case: Find reminders
+#### Use case: Filter reminders
 {:.no_toc}

 **MSS**

-1. User requests to find reminders by completion status
+1. User requests to list reminders based on completion status
 2. StonksBook shows a list of completed or pending reminders

   Use case ends.